 Aksum (sometimes spelled Axum) – The Cradle of Civilization

 The origins of the Aksum Kingdom date as far back as the 5th century BC and is believed to be the start of Ethiopia’s history.
 At the peak of its prosperity, the kingdom was said to have maintained political contacts with the Romans and Greeks, and engaged in bilateral trade with China and India.
 Here you will find many impressive monuments (royal tombs, castles, monolithic obelisks, and other historical artifacts), all of which point to the fact that Aksum was once home to a great civilization.

 Prospects for the Ethiopian Tourism Sector

 Ethiopia has for some time, been relegated to the rear when it comes to the culture and tourism sector in Africa.
 Recently, however, the Ethiopian government has taken key steps to make the country a leading destination on the continent.
 In addition to favorable government policies like exemption of customs duties for capital goods and construction and land access at competitive prices being put in place, infrastructure is being upgraded to be at par with expected standards.
 So Is it worth visiting Ethiopia over other African destinations?
 Absolutely!
-Get in touch with us to discuss your travel plans to Ethiopia today.
+Get in touch with an expert tour operator to discuss your travel plans to Ethiopia today.